-The programs prepare people with any background for a career in farming, and as such have no application requirements or prerequisites.
+The programs prepare people from all backgrounds to pursue a career in farming, and as such have no application requirements or prerequisites.
 Farm schools are for novice farmers, backyard growers, gardeners, and folks who have never planted a seed before.
-Whether you want to become a farmer, or simply want to learn more about growing food, farm school will give you the knowledge to grow confidently
+Whether you want to become a farmer, or simply want to learn more about growing food, farm school will give you the knowledge to grow confidently.

-Make this your year of change with one of our local farm schools:
+Make this your year of change by enrolling in one of our farm school programs:

 - Richmond Farm School - located in South Richmond, at the intersection of Gilbert Rd. and Dyke Rd. (established in 2010)

 Which farm school is right for you?

 The Richmond Farm School is located in the City of Richmond on a small parcel of municipal land.
-This program teaches small-scale, intensive, high value crop production.
-Classes for this program are one day a week on Saturdays.
-Learn how to grow within an urban environment such as front lawns, backyards, and small plots of land 1/4 -1/2 acre.
-Production will be focused on vegetables that are high in demand and value, have a quick turn around and are relatively easy to manage.
-Lean urban farming focuses on efficient and cost-effective practices, minimal infrastructure and low capital investments.
+This program teaches small-scale, intensive, high value crop production in a semi-urban setting.
+Classes are one day a week on Saturdays from 9am-4pm.
+The program teaches small-scale production on plots ranging from 1/4 -1/2 acre.
+Production is focused on vegetables that are high in demand and value, have a quick turn around and are relatively easy to manage.
+The program teaches efficient and cost-effective production with minimal infrastructure and capital investment.